skenqbx/node-caster/README.markdown

 `message` is a `String`, `Number` or `Object`.

 `opt_callback` is an optional `function(err, bytes)`.
+A possible error is emitted when no callback is set.

 #### node.nodes
 An object with all currently seen nodes.